 INDUSTRY NEWSMichael Green Promotes Mass Timber as a Climate Solution at Davos Remodelers Heartened by Strong Q4 Housing Starts Seattle Start-up Seeks to Transform LBM Industry Raleigh-Based Builder Set to Bring Climate-Smart Home Kit to Market Robotic Innovation Leads to Increasingly Sophisticated Design Functions U.S. Endowment for Forestry and Communities Welcomes New President NYC Developer Presses Forward With CLT Despite Restrictive Codes

-INSIGHTS FROM THE COMPETITIONMore Calls for Timber Cities as Emissions Differences Tilt Scale Heavily Toward Wood
+INSIGHTS ON THE COMPETITIONMore Calls for Timber Cities as Emissions Differences Tilt Scale Heavily Toward Wood

 INDUSTRY RESOUCESVirginia Tech’s Monthly Housing Report